divnix/digga/doc/README.md

 automatically be pulled into the [mdbook](https://devos.divnix.com).
 The book is rendered on every change, so the docs should always be up to date.

+We also use [BORS](https://bors.tech) to ensure that all pull requests pass the test suite once at least one review is completed.

 ## Community PRs
 While much of your work in this template may be idiosyncratic in nature.
 Anything